-The patent system thus has dual policy goals - providing incentives for inventors to invent and encouraging inventors to disclose technical information.10 Disclosure requirements are factors in achieving a balance between current and future innovation through the patent process, as are limitations on scope, novelty mandates, and nonobviousness considerations.11 Patents give rise to an environment of competitiveness with multiple sources of innovation, which is viewed by some experts as the basis for technological progress.
-This is important because, as Robert Merges (now at the University of California, Berkeley) and Richard Nelson (Columbia University) found in their studies, in a situation where only "... a few organizations controlled the development of a technology, technical advance appeared sluggish."12
+The patent system thus has dual policy goals-providing incentives for inventors to invent and encouraging inventors to disclose technical information.
+Disclosure requirements are factors in achieving a balance between current and future innovation through the patent process, as are limitations on scope, novelty mandates, and nonobviousness considerations.
+Patents often give rise to an environment of competitiveness with multiple sources of innovation, which is viewed by some experts as the basis for technological progress.
+This is important because, as Professors Robert Merges and Richard Nelson found in their studies, in a situation where only "a few organizations controlled the development of a technology, technical advance appeared sluggish."

 Not everyone agrees that the patent system is a particularly effective means to stimulate innovation.
-Some observers believe that the patent system encourages industry concentration and presents a barrier to entry in some markets.13 They suggest that the patent system often converts pioneering inventors into technological suppressors, who use their patents to block subsequent improvements and thereby impede technological progress.14 Others believe that the patent system too frequently attracts speculators who prefer to acquire and enforce patents rather than engage in socially productive activity such as bringing new products and processes to the marketplace.15
+Some observers believe that the patent system encourages industry concentration and presents a barrier to entry in some markets.
+They suggest that the patent system often converts pioneering inventors into technological suppressors, who use their patents to block subsequent improvements and thereby impede technological progress.
+Others believe that the patent system